Tellegar/Tmc/README.md

 # Tmc - 1.12.2 Minecraft modpack
-Custom minecraft modpack played on private server.
+Custom minecraft modpack played on private server with friends.

 # Install instructions:
 - Download zip of this repository;